-The size of your container depends on the weekly amount of food waste to be composted.
-The bin should provide a surface area of 1 square foot for each pound of waste per week.
+Eggs and larvae are imported on the surface of fruits and vegetables square foot for each pound of waste per week.
 This large surface area helps prevent overfeeding and promotes air flow in the bin.
 For example, if your family produces 4 pounds of food waste each week, you will need a worm bin with 4 feet of surface area.
 This could be a bin whose floor is 2 feet by 2 feet, or two bins, each with floors that are 1 foot by 2 feet.
 The bins should be shallow (no more than 1.5 feet deep).
-Call Metro Recycling Information at 503-234-3000 for design plans and suggestions on where to purchase bins.